Infinite-Store/Infinite-Store/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Developer console or exploit debug console**
+**Developer console or executor debug console**
-If there's an error in the f9 menu or the exploit debug menu, please include a screenshot.
+If there's an error in the developer console or your executor's debug menu, please include a screenshot.

 **Desktop (please complete the following information):**
  - Operating System [e.g. Windows, Mac, Linux]